 EPA (United States Environmental Protection Agency)

-CARB (California Air Review Board) and other regional regulations
+CARB (California Air Review Board) and other regional regulators

-Local agencies continue to play a larger-and-larger role in environmental restrictions.
+Local agencies have an increasing role in environmental restrictions.
 CARB was one of the early regulatory bodies, laying down VOC (volatile organic compounds – smog-producing chemicals) restrictions by product category.
 Other regional agencies followed their lead.
 Global warming potential (GWP) is the latest environmental topic of discussion.

-Konform® SR-X is a one-part, ultra-clear silicone conformal coating with moisture and abrasion resistant surface.
+Konform SR-X is a one-part, ultra-clear silicone conformal coating with a moisture- and abrasion-resistant surface.
 Konform® SR-X was developed to replace or substitute legacy silicone conformal coatings like Dowsil 1-2577 and 1-2620 as availability came into question, and pricing became increasingly volatile.
 This coating offers a resilient, mechanical stress-reducing protection, with reduced VOC content.
 Utilizing a moisture/humidity-based curing mechanism, this coating cures quickly at ambient conditions.

 For tech data sheets (TDS) or safety data sheets (SDS), go to www.chemtronics.com.
 To talk to a technical specialist or request a sample, please call 770-424-4888 x111 or email firstname.lastname@example.org.